Congo political exiles return as new leader brings reforms

 The economy of the vast country rich in minerals has been undermined by decades of dictatorship and allegations of plundering.

 “I will absolutely contribute to this effort of recovery of my country,” Sindika said.
-“Job creation is what I know how to do, it is what I learned to do.”
+“Job creation is what I know how to do.
+It is what I learned to do.”

 Follow Africa news at https://twitter.com/AP_Africa